MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-install-private-package.md

 ms.date: 03/25/2024
 ---

-# Install a Private Package as a requirement in data workflows
+# Install a Private Package as a requirement in Apache Airflow job

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 A python package is a way to organize related Python modules into a single directory hierarchy.
 A package is typically represented as a directory that contains a special file called **init**.py.
 Inside a package directory, you can have multiple Python module files (.py files) that define functions, classes, and variables.
-In the context of Apache Airflow Jobs, you can create packages to add your custom code.
+In the context of Apache Airflow Job, you can develop you private packages to add custom Apache Airflow operators, hooks, sensors, plugins etc.

-This guide provides step-by-step instructions on installing `.whl` (Wheel) file, which serves as a binary distribution format for Python package in Apache Airflow Jobs.

-For illustration purpose, I create a simple custom operator as python package that can be imported as a module inside dag file.
+In this tutorial, you will create a simple custom operator as a Python package, add it as a requirement in the Apache Airflow job environment, and import the private package as a module within the DAG file.

 ## Develop a custom operator and test with an Apache Airflow Dag